Adult Glioma: Grading and Treatment

 • Improve symptoms by making the tumor smaller in size.

 • Remove all of the tumor if possible.
-If not, remove as much of the tumor as possible (debulking).
+If not, to remove as much of the tumor as possible (debulking).

 Most symptoms of gliomas are caused by too much pressure in the brain or compression (pushing down) of brain tissue.
-By removing some (if not all) of the tumor, there is less pressure and compression in the brain, improving symptoms.
+By removing some (if not all) of the tumor, there is less pressure and compression in the brain, helping symptoms.

 Radiation Therapy

-Radiation therapy uses high-energy x-rays to kill cancer cells.
+Radiation therapy uses high-energy X-rays to kill cancer cells.
 Radiation may be used:

 • To help lessen or prevent symptoms caused by the tumor.